blinkletter/UsingGAMESS/7_Butadiene.md

 This calculation provides the energy and the first derivative of the energy, the gradient.
 The gradient tells *GAMESS* which direction to change bond lengths and angles to follow a downhill slope in the energy function.
 We will keep following that slope to the bottom, hopefully.

 #### Lines 1432 to 1626: The First Optimization Step
 The *GAMESS* program takes the input structure and changes the bond lengths and angles according to the gradient.
-It takes baby steps so as not to overshoot a possible minimum energy destination.
+It takes baby steps so as not to overshoot a possible minimum-energy destination.
 After applying these small changes, *GAMESS* performs another energy and gradient calculation.
 You will see the new structure reported at the beginning of this calculation.
-If you compare the internal coordinates of the initial structure used in the initial energy calculation to the internal coordinates used in step 1 (compare lines 495-518 to lines 1457-1480) you will see the changes made.
+If you compare the internal coordinates used in the initial energy calculation to the internal coordinates used in step 1 (compare lines 495-518 to lines 1457-1480) you will see the changes made.
 For example, the C=C double bond between atoms 1 and 2 has changed from 1.54 Å to 1.44 Å.

 #### Lines 1627 to 2949: Seven More Optimization Steps
 This process is repeated again and again.
 The energy and gradient are calculated and then that information is used to change the structure along the downward slope of the energy function.
 This new structure is the input for the next energy and gradient calculation.
-We will repeat this process until the molecule no longer is changing.
-When the changes proposed by *GAMESS* drop below a certain threshold value the program will declare that a “stationary point” has been reached.
+We will repeat this process until the molecule is no longer changing.
+When the changes proposed by *GAMESS* drop below a certain threshold value, the program will declare that a “stationary point” has been reached.
 This is the place where the first derivative of the energy function is zero.
 It is the bottom of a well or the peak of a hill.
 Since we have been following the gradient downwards, we will assume that we have reached a minimum in energy.

 The energy is reported near the end of each optimization.
 We could extract these values and plot the progress with each step.
 Give it a try.

 #### Lines 2890 to 3031: Final Results
-At the end of all this we have the final structure expressed in both Cartesian coordinates and internal coordinates and the final energy value for that structure.
+At the end of all this we have the final structure expressed in both Cartesian and internal coordinates and the final energy value for that structure.
 We can take these coordinates and use them in a new experiment if we wished.
 Examining the internal coordinates reported at the end of step 8 in lines 2909 to 2939 reveals that the C=C bond lengths (2,1 and 4,3) are 1.32 Å and the C–C bond length (3,2) is 1.47 Å. The dihedral angle along the C–C bond (4,3,2,1) is 180˚.

 Below in {numref}`selection1` is a section of the log file from step 8 that reports the final atomic coordinates nd the energy.
 I extracted lines 2946 to 2995 and added line numbers.